SAP/ai-sdk-java/docs/blog/Introducing.md

 Automate tasks such as creating AI Core artifacts, configurations, and deployments, executing batch inference jobs, as well as managing Docker registries and object storage for training data.
 The `core` module provides tools for workflow and scenario management within SAP AI Core.
-* Artifact Management: Register and organize datasets and model artifacts.
+* Artifact management: register and organize datasets and model artifacts.
-* Configuration Management: Set up configurations for various models and use cases.
+* Configuration management: set up configurations for various models and use cases.
-* Deployment Management: Deploy AI models and manage their lifecycle within SAP AI Core.
+* Deployment management: deploy AI models and manage their lifecycle within SAP AI Core.

-**Example:** Create a deployment in SAP AI Core.
+**Example SDK code:** Create a deployment in SAP AI Core.

 ```java
 var api = new DeploymentApi();